Butternut Squash with Rosemary and Balsamic Vinegar

 If you don’t have fresh or frozen rosemary, I would use a smaller amount of ground rosemary (affiliate link).
 Personally I wouldn’t make this with whole dried rosemary, which is not that fun to bite into!

-Should you use white balsamic vinegar for this recipe?
+Can you use white balsamic vinegar for this Balsamic Butternut Squash?

 You can definitely use regular balsamic vinegar for this recipe, but if you have white balsamic vinegar (affiliate link) it will let the color of the squash show through a bit more.
 Either one will be delicious!